Split Sizing for Wedding Dresses: Your Complete FAQ Guide

 Will I Still Need Alterations If I Order Split Sizes?

-Your gown is built like a couture garment and alterations ensure it molds perfectly to your body before your wedding day.
+Your gown is built like a couture garment.
+Alterations ensure it molds perfectly to your body before your wedding day.

 Does Split Sizing Make Alterations Cheaper?